howion/notes/notes/abstract-algebra/01-group-theory/17-finitely-generated-abelian-groups.md

 > TODO:
 </details>

+> Notice that this theorem implies if positive integer $m$ divides the order of a group, then there exists a subgroup of order $m$.
+This is not the case for any group, we have just proved this for finite abelian groups.
+We'll touch this subject later on Sylow Theorems.

 ## Thm.
 Prime Decomposition and Cyclics

 Let $m = p_1^{n_1} p_2^{n_2} \cdots p_k^{n_k}$ be a positive integer such that each $p_i$ is a distinct prime and $n_i > 0$, then